sstevens2/git-novice-mod/_episodes/05-history.md

 by using `git checkout`:

 ~~~
-$ git checkout HEAD mars.txt
+$ git checkout HEAD countATCG.py
-$ cat mars.txt
+$ cat countATCG.py
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+# Load the fasta file into script
-The two moons may be a problem for Wolfman
+# Function to remove headers from file
-But the Mummy will appreciate the lack of humidity
+# Function to count the number of ATCGs in sequence
 ~~~
 {: .output}